search

 The Gates began to take root in the frost-bitten New York City ground in mid-February, 2004.
 Over the next year, 600 workers installed of 7,503 bright orange steel structures, with saffron-colored fabric panels rolled up and affixed to the crossbars, across 23 miles of Central Park walkways.
 On February 13, 2005, workers unfurled the 1,000,000 square feet of cloth, one piece at a time.
 Christo and Jeanne-Claude, the artists behind the project, had completely transformed Central Park.

 The composer and sound artist Ellen Reid was one of the millions of people who saw it in person.
-“I remember the day that I went to it to experience it,” she says now on a call from her studio in New York.
+“I remember the day that I went to experience it,” she says now on a call from her studio in New York.
 “It had snowed, and so there was the white against the orange of the installation.
 It was just beautiful.
 The scale of it felt inspiring to me."
 She still has a piece of the fabric that one of her friends, who’d worked as a volunteer on the project, handed her later that month after The Gates was disassembled and Central Park returned to normal.
 It’s within arm’s reach when we talk, and she’s delighted to show it to me.

 For the past half-decade, Reid has been building, deploying, and adapting the musical equivalent of The Gates.
 The idea first came about in 2019, shortly after Reid won the Pulitzer Prize for Music for her opera p r i s m, which confronted the aftershocks of sexual and emotional abuse.
 SOUNDWALK was something else entirely.
 “We had a plan to make this public art project that was going to be in parks around the world, that followed the listener as they moved through the park, kind of like a film score does, and that uses a geolocated app,” she says.
 And though contained within an app, SOUNDWALK was immense in its scale and complexity.
 "The exciting challenge of the original composition was that listeners could experience it in like a million different ways: enter a park from any entrance, sit on a bench for 20 minutes, run through the park, take this path or that path,” she says.
 “There had to be a complete experience for all of those different ways of experiencing the music, and also it had to work time-wise.”